Using thirdweb on Tanssi¶

 -

-After modifying your contract with your desired custom logic, you can deploy it to a Tanssi EVM appchain using Deploy.
+After modifying your contract with your desired custom logic, you can deploy it to a Tanssi EVM network using Deploy.
 That will be covered in the next section!

 Alternatively, you can deploy a prebuilt contract for NFTs, tokens, or marketplace directly from the thirdweb Explore page: